 Like the Xbox One controller before it, the Series X's Impulse triggers have rumble motors that can emit distinct vibrations depending on what you are doing in-game, providing a sense of directionality through the feedback.
 Combining this with the rumble motors in the chassis of the controller itself heightens the experience.

-PS5 and Xbox Series X Price and release date
+PS5 and Xbox Series X: Price and release date

-The PS5 released on November 12 in seven markets: U.S., Japan, Canada, Mexico, Australia, New Zealand, and South Korea.
-The rest of the world, including Europe, Middle East, South America, Asia, and South Africa, saw the PS5 the following week on November 19.
+The PS5 was released on November 12 in seven markets: U.S., Japan, Canada, Mexico, Australia, New Zealand, and South Korea.
+The rest of the world, including Europe, the Middle East, South America, Asia, and South Africa, saw the PS5 the following week on November 19.
 It costs $499 / $629 CAD / £449.

 The Xbox Series X released worldwide on November 10 for $499 / $599 CAD / £449.
 Microsoft also offers a financing plan called Xbox All Access.
 For $35/month over the course of two years, you'll get an Xbox Series X console along with an Xbox Game Pass Ultimate membership for the entire duration of your payment plan.